Three Days and a Child

 Three Days and a Child (שלושה ימים וילד, translit.
-Shlosha Yamim Veyeled) is a 1967 Israeli drama film directed by Uri Zohar.
-It is a modernist adaptation of a short story by the same name by A. B. Yehoshua and draws on the techniques and sensibilities of French New Wave cinema.
+Shlosha Yamim Veyeled) is a 1967 Israeli drama film directed and co-written by Uri Zohar.
+It is a modernist adaptation of a short story of the same name by A. B. Yehoshua and draws on the techniques and sensibilities of French New Wave cinema.

 Plot

 Eli (Oded Kotler) is a young graduate student in math who lives with his girlfriend in Jerusalem.
 He agrees to babysit Shai (Shai Oshorov), the young son of his beloved former girlfriend, Noa (Judith Solé), and her husband.
 Eli and Shai spend three days touring Jerusalem, as Eli relives painful memories of his life with Noa on the kibbutz and her subsequent rejection of him.
 Uncertain if he is the child's father, Eli's feelings towards Shay are ambivalent and for unexplained reasons (perhaps resentment, anger, jealousy, alienation, boredom, or guilt) he plays dangerous games with the boy.